 Core and Major Elective courses contribute to the development of disciplinary knowledge.
-The Interdisciplinary and General Elective Courses offer students an opportunity to explore points of intersection between different disciplines and enable students to function effectively in an increasingly multidisciplinary academic world.
-Foundation courses in English, Tamil, Hindi, Sanskrit, and French help the students in honing their communication and interpersonal skills while introducing them to cultural and literary aspects.
+The Interdisciplinary and Elective Courses offered by other departments offer students an opportunity to explore points of intersection between different disciplines and enable students to function effectively in an increasingly multidisciplinary academic world.
+Foundation courses in English, Tamil, Hindi, Sanskrit, and French help undergraduate students in honing their communication and interpersonal skills while introducing them to cultural and literary aspects.
 Student development and training programmes and mandatory Service-Learning/Social Awareness courses create compassionate citizens who will be sensitive to social and environmental justice.
 The institutionalisation of Service Learning as a pedagogy creates avenues for students to strengthen classroom learning through interaction with communities and reflection on their experiences.

 Independent learning and research are encouraged through Independent Electives and independent research projects.
-Certificate courses through MOOCs, offered on online platforms such as SWAYAM, NPTEL and Coursera offer opportunities for students to obtain extra credits.
+Certificate courses offered on online platforms such as SWAYAM offer opportunities for students to obtain extra credits.